 To take the guesswork out of investing, many investors pour their retirement savings into risk-targeted balanced portfolios, which diversify holdings into stocks, bonds and cash.
 Doing so is easy, but it carries a downside: Since the mix of holdings in balanced portfolios is static, investors can find themselves overexposed to risk if they do not monitor and adjust their investments periodically.

 "People own those portfolios for years and sometimes never get away from them," says Robert Garcia, Chief Operating Officer of the CGCM Funds and CGCM Retirement Target Date Portfolios.
 However, for investors who would rather not reassess and tweak their portfolios every year, target date portfolios may be a more effective way to invest.
-These portfolios take into account the year in which you plan to retire and reduce your exposure to riskier investments as you near that date, limiting the chance that a market shock wipes out a substantial portion of your portfolio as you're getting ready to cash out.
+These portfolios take into account the year in which you plan to retire and reduce your exposure to riskier investments as you near that date, helping to limit the chance that a market shock wipes out a substantial portion of your portfolio as you're getting ready to cash out.

-Unlike balanced portfolios which are static, target date portfolios adjust equity and fixed income exposure continually during the life of the investment, using the investor's distance from retirement as a guidepost.
+Unlike balanced portfolios, which are static, target date portfolios adjust equity and fixed income exposure continually during the life of the investment, using the investor's distance from retirement as a guidepost.
 A portfolio targeted for a younger investor—shooting to retire in, say, 2055—might allocate between 96% to 76% of holdings in equities, while those nearing retirement might hold 40%.

 Instead of making the adjustments every year manually, and perhaps making some prudent (or imprudent) tweaks, a target date portfolio will change the mix gradually and automatically, seeking to optimize holdings throughout the life of the investment.